andrewalisa/MovieSearchApp/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To see the original article I found on FreeCodeCamp, that led me to build this project, please [click here](https://www.freecodecamp.org/news/learn-react-in-1-hour-by-building-a-movie-search-app/).

 ### Code Splitting